 Thanksgiving Salad

-5 from 3 votes
+5 from 4 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

-Green Salad with Roasted Butternut Squash, Pears, and Goat Cheese
+Green Salad with Roasted Butternut Squash, Pears, and Goat Cheese in bowl.

 Fruit in salad always feels sophisticated and special.
 And clever, even though it’s not exactly inventing the wheel.
-Here, pears — because they also have a very holiday vibe — and pomegranate seeds…because ditto.
+Here, pears — because they have a very holiday vibe — and pomegranate seeds…because ditto.
 You can buy pomegranate seeds, or arils, already picked from the fruit, which is a huge time and mess saver!

 Bowl of Green Salad with Roasted Butternut Squash, Pears, and Goat Cheese.